Discover the Power of Yoga: A Novice’s Guide to Embracing Yoga

 To perform Child’s Pose:

-• Align your big toes side by side and widen your knees until they are as far apart as your hips.
+- Align your big toes side by side and widen your knees until they’re hip width apart.

-• Exhale and lower your hips back towards your heels, resting your torso between your thighs.
+- Exhale and lower your hips towards the heels, resting the torso between your thighs.

 5. Tree Pose (Vrksasana): Vrksasana is a standing balance pose that hones concentration and balance while stretching the inner thighs and strengthening the calves and ankles.